Matthew 5:27-28 - Looking at a woman so as to desire her?

 Jesus said that someone would be looking at a woman so as "TO-DESIRE [epithumeо́ 1937 in Greek]" (Matthew 5:28) her in the ACTIVE VOICE in Koine Greek.

-This is important because there is a difference between a DESIRE happening PASSIVELY TO someone, and a person ASSENTING to a DESIRE.
+This is important because there is a difference between a DESIRE happening PASSIVELY TO someone, and a DESIRE being ACTIVE in someone.

 Matthew 5:28: "COMMITTED ADULTERY with HER"?: